US begins troop withdrawal from northeastern Syria ahead of Turkish offensive | DW | 07.10.2019

 'Preparing for the worst'

-In response to the news, the United Nations regional humanitarian coordinator for Syria, Panos Moumtzis, said: "We don't know what is going to happen," clarifying that the US had not notified the UN of the decision to withdraw in advance.
+In response to the news of the US pullout, the United Nations regional humanitarian coordinator for Syria, Panos Moumtzis, said: "We don't know what is going to happen," clarifying that the US had not notified the UN of the decision to withdraw in advance.

 "We are preparing for the worst," said Moumtzis, adding that the UN already had a contingency plan in place to protect civilians in the area.